dmithamo/mydiary/README.md

 # MyDiary

-This repo contains out the UI templates and API backend for an online journal where users can chronicle their thoughts, feelings and dark secrets.
+This repo tracks the building out of the UI templates and API backend for an online journal where users can chronicle their thoughts, feelings and dark secrets.

 ## UI Features